-Physical disks to bind, in the format $e_d$ , where e is enclosure number (in hex) and d is the disk number on that bus.
+Physical disks to bind, in the format e_d, where e is enclosure number (in hex) and d is the disk number on that bus.

-For example, 2\3 represents enclosure 2, disk 3.
+For example, 2_3 represents enclosure 2, disk 3.
 Valid enclosure values are the hexadecimal numbers 0 through 9, A (the hex representation of 10), and B (the hex representation for 11).
 Valid disk numbers are 0 through 9.

 Optional switches are as follows.
-For specific RAID types, some of these parameters are required; see Table 6-3.
+For specific RAID types, some of these parameters are required.

--c cache-flags

-Enables either read or write caching, both read and write caching, or neither type of caching for any type of LUN except for a RAID 3 LUN or a hot spare.
-If you enable any type of caching for the LUN, caching occurs only when storage-system caching is enabled; see "setcache" on page 178.
-Write caching has special hardware requirements; see "Hardware Requirements for Caching" on page 33 in Chapter 2.
+- lun-number Logical unit number (LUN) to assign the unit (valid range: 0-31).
+If this parameter is not specified, the next lowest available LUN number is assigned. - -c cache-flags Enables either read or write caching, both read and write caching, or neither type of caching for any type of LUN except for a RAID 3 LUN or a hot spare.
+If you enable any type of caching for the LUN, caching occurs only when storage-system caching is enabled; see "setcache" on page 181.
+Write caching has special hardware requirements; see "Hardware Requirements for Caching: LUNs Other than RAID 3" on page 34 in Chapter 2.